farlee2121/DevEssentialsBlog/_drafts/2022-02-24-Value-Objects-and-Reusability.md

 }
 ```

+Name, coordinates, and address are easy spots for related property groups.
+There are also various types that clearly have expected constraints like phone and email.

+The astute reader may also recognize that the `User` example constains implied business rules and states.
+For example, probable authentication flows around phone or email.

-Spoiler, a fully refactored `User` might look like
+A fully refactored `User` might look like
 ```cs
 class User{
     VerifiedAuthenticationMethod[] MFAMethodsInPriorityOrder;